Marilyn Nash: Career

 Nash appeared in just one other film during her career, the 1951 science fiction adventure Unknown World, in which she portrayed a doctor.
 She then switched to television and stage roles during the 1950s.
 Her television credits include Hopalong Cassidy in 1952 and Medic in 1955.

 She moved to Oroville, located in northern California, with her second husband, Dr. Donald P. Franks.
 There Nash worked as a casting director, specializing specifically in films shot in the region surrounding Oroville.
 Her casting credits included The Great Smokey Roadblock, The Klansman and The Outlaw Josey Wales.

 Personal life

 Nash was married three times.
 Her first husband was screenwriter Philip Yordan, who introduced her to Hollywood's highest echelons.
 Nash's marriage to Yordan ended in divorce in the early 1950s.
 Her second marriage was to Dr. Donald P. Franks, with whom she moved to Oroville.
-Nash's third marriage to Mack Hill ended sadly with Hill's death.
+Nash's third marriage to Mack Hill ended with Hill's death.

 Nash was interviewed in the 2007 documentary, Spine Tingler!
 The William Castle Story, directed by Jeffrey Schwarz, which focused on the life of her longtime friend, William Castle.
 Her first husband, Philip Yordan, had introduced Nash to Castle during the 1950s.